Turning of the fagus in Tasmania

-- 2019 – first signs of the turn in around mid-April.
+- 2019 – first signs of the turn came in around mid-April.
 Some foliage hung on into early May.
 But strong winds would have meant the trees will have become bare soon after.

 - 2017 – some areas saw colour changing around the 2nd week of April with the more vibrant yellows starting to appear in around mid-April.

 - 2016 – Like 2015, the turn started happening late in March/early April.
 We began to wonder if a new natural trend was starting.
 High winds throughout Tasmania during the season meant that by the time 25th April/ANZAC Day came around, the colourful foliage was all but gone with very little left to see.